gabeklein/expressive-mvc/README.md

 <br/>

 ### Extend to configure
-Custom models may be extended to set required properties.
+Custom models may be extended to set needed properties.
-This makes reusable logic is easy to implement, document and share.
+Reusable logic is easy to implement, document and share.

 ```ts
 abstract class About extends Model {